snjensen/CICCplot-1/README.md

 library(ggpubr)
 ```

-to use the function `CICCplot` directly from a R-script containig the function.
+o use the function `CICCplot` directly from a R-script containig the function.
 Therefore it is necessary to source the function into our current work, when it should be applied.

 ```
 source("CICCplot_source.R")